 Ross Eaman holds an Honours B.A. from Carleton, an M.A. from the University of Toronto, and a Ph.D. from Queen’s University, all in history.
-He served as graduate supervisor in Communication from 2001-2006 and currently teaches undergraduate and graduate courses in areas such as discourse analysis and communication and the built environment.
+He was awarded a Canada Council Doctoral Scholarship and currently teaches courses on comparative discourse analysis and communication and the built environment.